-In this article, we’ll explore a few alarming ways AI solutions in healthcare are using consumer health data.
+In this article, we’ll explore a few alarming ways AI solutions in healthcare are using consumer health data and how things have changed during the pandemic.
 As you read, consider this question:

 How can we balance the potential for positive health outcomes with concerns over health data privacy, ethics, and human rights?

 The largest social media platform uses AI to store and act on users’ mental health data with no legal safeguards in place